gyrdym/ml_linalg/README.md

 ### What is SIMD?

-&nbsp;&nbsp;&nbsp;&nbsp;SIMD stands form `Single instruction, multiple data` - it is a computer architecture, that allows to perform uniform operations in parallel on huge amount of data.
+&nbsp;&nbsp;&nbsp;&nbsp;SIMD stands for `Single instruction, multiple data` - it is a computer architecture, that allows to perform uniform operations in parallel on huge amount of data.
 For instance, one has two arrays:

 - ![a = [10, 20, 30, 40]](https://latex.codecogs.com/gif.latex?a%20%3D%20%5B10%2C%2020%2C%2030%2C%2040%5D)